Adolfo Calero: Career

 Calero was associated with the Conservative Party of Nicaragua.
-From 1963, he was an informer for the CIA.
-Before the 1979 overthrow of the government of Anastasio Somoza, he was briefly imprisoned under the Somoza government, which gave credibility to his claim to have opposed both Somoza and the Sandinistas.
+Before the 1979 overthrow of the government of Anastasio Somoza, he was imprisoned under the Somoza government, which gave credibility to his claim to have opposed both Somoza and the Sandinistas.

 Nicaraguan Contras

 In early 1983, he joined the political directorate of the Nicaraguan Democratic Force (FDN).
 By October he became its president, but many observers wondered about his real power because of the political wing's weak control over the military wing.
 In a bid to unify contra factions and win aid from the US Congress, he became a member of the United Nicaraguan Opposition (UNO) triumvirate with Alfonso Robelo and Arturo Cruz.

 Calero controlled the FDN through his deputy, Aristides Sánchez, and the Contras' military commander, Enrique Bermúdez, an alliance so tight that it was dubbed the "Iron Triangle."

 However, there were tensions below the surface.
 After the Sapoa ceasefire, Calero exploited discontent with Bermudez among the FDN's field commanders in an effort to push him out.
 Heavy-handed intervention by the CIA helped to crush that effort.
 Later, however, other commanders, with the blessing of the US State Department, ousted both their political and military leadership.

 On July 26, 2011, he published his book, Cronicas de un Contra, which narrates his participation during the 1980s in Nicaragua.